CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-data.md

 Let's say you have written an email to the user containing ten sale items and you want to keep track of which items they clicked.
-In the following example we'll show you a script (that you can put in the data-script environment) to store a click on a specific item.
+In the following example we'll show you a script (that you can put in this data object) to store a click on a specific item.

     profile.data.clickedSaleItem1 = "yes";